nourey/build-gcp/README.md

 # Build GCP

-Build GCP is a setup wizard which configures Google Cloud Project Instance.
+Build GCP is a setup wizard which configures GCP Virtual Machine Instance.

 ## Installation

-To use Setup clone the main folder to your **/home/** directory and;
+To use Setup clone the repository to your **/home** directory and;

 ```bash
 $ bash su.sh